SeniorDesign2023/BusinessRegistration/README.md

 1. Go to /Database Stuff
 2. Run ```vagrant up``` (requires Vagrant and VirtualBox)
   a.
 Visit http://localhost:18306/phpmyadmin/
   b.
-Log in with User: dbuser pass: userpass
+Log in with user: dbuser pass: userpass
   c.
 Import the latest SQL file
 4. Go to /formfiller
 5. If you have not configured the app, run ```npm install```